-Note: This week we offer you a great guest post by Dev Shukla, a scholar, world traveler, and first class cruiser.
+This week, we offer you a great guest post by Dev Shukla, a scholar, world traveler, and first class cruiser, on how to Stay Sane the Next Time You Travel with Friends.
 Enjoy!

 Everyone knows cruises are great vacations for you and the family.
 So cruising with friends should be even better, right?
 Well, it definitely can be if you keep a few things in mind when you decide to travel with friends.

 My wife and I took a cruise to Bermuda last year with another couple, and we learned a few valuable lessons.
 Here are some tips on how to maximize your fun when traveling with friends but also remain sane in the process!

 Three Tips To Follow When You Travel with Friends